-Given enough time and left to their own genealogical devices they would likely conjure everyone on the island a cousin in the 9th degree and discover a common ancestor in steerage on the St. Jehan, one of the first passenger ships sailing to the New World in the 1630s.
+Given enough time and left to their own genealogical devices they would likely conjure everyone on the island a cousin in the 9th degree, and discover a common ancestor in steerage on the St. Jehan, one of the first passenger ships sailing to the New World back in the 1630s.

-Some Acadians speak English with a French accent, even though, for one reason or another, they no longer speak French.
+Most Acadians are bilingual, but nowadays some speak English with a French accent, even though, for one reason or another, they no longer speak French.

 “When I wake up I go on my phone, track what time it is, eat breakfast, and brush my teeth,” said Denver.

 “I don’t have a phone.
 Sometimes I have your phone in my pocket,” said Brenden.

 “I was cranky this morning.
 My brother woke me up early.
 I usually get up at six, but there’s no school anymore,” said Brenden.

 Denver and Brenden help out at Carr’s Oyster Bar peeling potatoes and washing windows.

 “I do everything,” said Denver.